 We continue the good work begun by the establishment of Newton Chapelry, by what is now Manchester Cathedral, in 1556.
 We have seen the British Empire and Industrial Revolution come and go, with all the challenges this brings for place so heavily reliant on industry until a few generations ago.

 Our Patrons are the Dean and Canons of Manchester, and the Crown, by turn.

 Newton Heath is the birthplace of Manchester United which was formed in 1878 as Newton Heath LYR Football Club by the Carriage and Wagon department of the Lancashire and Yorkshire Railway depot at Newton Heath.
-The railway depot remains, light industry and manufacture continue somewhat scaled back since those halcyon days.
+The railway depot remains, and light industry and manufacture continue within the parish boundary, somewhat scaled back since those halcyon days.
 High-tech has moved in thanks to EDM and the Sharp Project which is home to 60 or so pre-production, production and post-production companies; and three sound stages larger than Media City.

 * Please see our Safeguarding Policy using the tabs to the left of this panel